 The Bottom Line

 Backstage Magic is best for those who love Disney and Disney theme parks or for anyone who wonders how things are done.
-Minimum age is four with a suggested minimum of six, but we think it's better for those ten and over.
+Minimum age is four with a suggested minimum of six, but we think it's better for those ten and older.
 You know your kids best, but this is not a trip for children with a short attention span or for little ones who wouldn't understand what they're seeing.

 - Visits dozens of places not open to the public